simonaertssen/cppspeed/README.md

-# cspeed
+# cppspeed
-A quick investigation in the different approaches to computing.
+A quick investigation in the different approaches to computing with c++.